 Frequently Asked Questions (FAQs)

-Answer: If you are planning on watching the Mission: Impossible franchise chronologically or in release order, you have to start with Mission: Impossible, followed by Mission: Impossible 2, Mission: Impossible 3, Mission: Impossible - Ghost Protocol, Mission: Impossible - Rogue Nation, and finally, Mission: Impossible - Fallout.
+Answer: If you are planning on watching the Mission: Impossible franchise chronologically or in release order, you have to start with Mission: Impossible, followed by Mission: Impossible 2, Mission: Impossible 3, Mission: Impossible - Ghost Protocol, Mission: Impossible - Rogue Nation, Mission: Impossible - Fallout and finally, Mission: Impossible – Dead Reckoning Part One.

 Answer: Yes, it is necessary to watch the Mission: Impossible films in chronological order as some of the films are connected with each other and have overlapping characters.

-Answer: According to IMDb ratings, Mission: Impossible - Fallout is the best movie in the franchise.
-It has an IMDb rating of 7.7.
+Answer: According to IMDb ratings, Mission: Impossible – Dead Reckoning Part One is the best movie in the franchise.
+It has an IMDb rating of 8.1.